 - people who take medications that may interact with methotrexate

-- people with chronic liver disease, alcoholic liver disease, or alcoholism
+- people with chronic liver disease, alcohol-related liver disease, or alcohol use disorder

 - people who are immunocompromised